 The HTC 10 is a phone that's the product of years of learning, which is why the company has created a phone that's big on design, strong on camera and brings a very user-friendly interface into the mix.

-The phone from 2014, the One M8, was one of the greatest phones ever made, one that I'll still dust off from time to time now just to get a feel for it once more - and while the brand lost its way last year the latest model seems to be the product of a lot of key learnings.
+The phone from 2014, the One M8, was one of the greatest phones ever made, one that I'll still dust off from time to time now just to get a feel for it once more - and the latest model seems to be the product of a lot of key learnings from that era.

-And the good news is the HTC 10 impresses, offering the right improvements to the design and battery - although you'll need to read on to see if you agree that the interface is improved.
-HTC has always made a good Android overlay, but more and more people are preferring the simplicity of stock Android... so is what HTC's done a good move?
+And the good news is the HTC 10 impresses, offering the right improvements to the design, battery and UI - although you'll need to read on to see if you agree that the interface is improved in the right ways.

 - If you want to know what's coming next - here's everything we know about the HTC 11